Meromorphic tensor equivalence for Yangians and quantum loop algebras: Statement of main results

 \subsection{Acknowledgments}

 We are grateful to David Hernandez for his comments on an earlier version of this paper, to Sergey Khoroshkin for correspondence about the inversion of a $q$--Cartan matrix, and to Alexei Borodin and Julien Roques for correspondence on the asymptotics of solutions of difference equations.
+We are also extremely grateful to the anonymous referee for the careful reading, comments and suggestions which helped improve the exposition.
 Part of this paper was written while the first author visited IHES in the summer of 2013.
 He is grateful to IHES for its invitation and wonderful working conditions.